-- Other sites will let you withdraw, but any bonuses that you haven’t cleared will disappear from your balance, like at Glossy Bingo.
+- Other sites will let you withdraw, but any bonuses that you haven’t cleared will disappear from your balance.

 - Wagering requirements can also be higher on some sites if you use a voucher, rather than paying in cash.
 Some Neteller bingo sites even add wagering requirements on your real cash balance.